 The five-star category is vast.
-The top Hong Kong luxury hotels excel in every category including service, Michelin-star restaurants, location, rooms, views and other thoughtful amenities.
-They are absolutely worth the spend but when it’s not doable, the hotels on this list are excellent alternatives.
+The top Hong Kong luxury hotels excel in every category, including service, Michelin-star restaurants, location, rooms, views, and other thoughtful amenities.
+They are absolutely worth the expense, but when it’s not doable, the hotels on this list are excellent alternatives.

 See also: Best Things to Do in Hong Kong with Kids